 I am a great fan of smoothies—but not all smoothies are created equal.
-It depends on the ingredients.
-Today I would like to help you understand the differences between those that are nutritionally good for you, and can aid in healthy weight loss and those that could actually lead to weight gain, means looking at the nutritional content of a smoothie.
+To understand the difference between smoothies that are beneficial and smoothies which could lead to weight gain, means looking at the nutritional content of a smoothie.

 Which smoothies are good for you?

-I know that for many people the words “blood sugar levels” and “insulin” instantly bring to mind diabetes and concerns surround this.
-Whilst these are key factors in managing both forms of diabetes, your body is always in dynamic flow, constantly adjusting and adapting to stay healthy (this is called homeostasis).
+For many people the words ‘blood sugar levels’ and ‘insulin’ instantly bring to mind diabetes.
+While these are key factors in managing diabetes, your body is always in dynamic flow, constantly adjusting and adapting to stay healthy (this is called homeostasis).
 Blood sugar levels are constantly rising and falling and being adjusted with insulin.
 For our health and in particular for weight loss, we need to try to maintain a steady blood sugar level which minimises our insulin response.
 This is done by slowing down the breakdown of carbohydrates into sugars.

 Good smoothies vs bad smoothies

 Remember I said that carbohydrates are the first to be broken down?
-Well protein and fats take much longer and fibre (found in varying amounts in fruit and vegetables) also slows the process down.
-By adding protein and good fats to your smoothies, this slows down the breakdown of carbohydrates into sugars.
-This drip-feeds sugar into your bloodstream which minimises the risk of a blood sugar spike and the insulin response being triggered.
+Well this process can be slowed down by adding protein and good fats to your smoothies.
+In this way, a drip-feed of sugar enters into your bloodstream which minimises the risk of a blood sugar spike and the insulin response being triggered.

 Making a healthy smoothie